googlefonts/aosp-test-texts/README.md

 # aosp-test-texts

-Testing texts for font development, derived from Android source code
+Testing texts for font development, derived from UI text runs in the Android source code.